 The purpose of the Community Effects Monitoring and Management Plan (CEMMP) is to describe the measures that will be implemented to mitigate and monitor the Project's socio-economic effects on Aboriginal Groups, stakeholders, and communities.
-It also describes monitoring and adaptive management measures.
+The CEMMP also describes monitoring and adaptive management measures.

-The socio-economic Local Study Area (LSA; Figure 2-1) for the CEMMP is the same LSA as the Project's Application for an Environmental Assessment Certificate / Environmental Impact Statement (Application/EIS; New Gold 2015) and represents the area where communities may experience direct socio-economic effects of the Project.
-The LSA overlaps with the traditional territories of LDN, UFN, NFN, NWFN, StFN, SFN, Skin Tyee Nation, Tsilhqot'in Nation, Nee Tahi Buhn Band, Cheslatta Carrier Nation, and Yekooche First Nation.
-The following populated communities within the LSA (LSA communities) are: Vanderhoof; Fraser Lake; LDN reserves (\Kluskus 1, \Tatelkus Lake 28, \Sundayman's Meadow 3) NFN reserves (\Euchinico Creek 17, \Trout Lake, Alex 16, \Nazco 20); SFN reserves (Stony Creek 1, \Laketown 3); NWFN reserves (Nautley [Fort Fraser] 1, \Seaspunkut 4; and StFN Reserve (Stellaquo 1).
+The socio-economic Local Study Area (LSA; Figure 2-1) considered in this CEMMP is the same LSA as described in the Project's Application for an Environmental Assessment Certificate / Environmental Impact Statement (Application/EIS; New Gold 2015) and represents the area where communities may experience direct social or economic effects of the Project.
+The LSA overlaps with the traditional territories of LDN, NFN, SFN, NWFN, StFN, UFN, Skin Tyee Nation, Tsilhqot'in Nation, Nee Tahi Buhn Band, Cheslatta Carrier Nation, and Yekooche First Nation.
+The following populated communities within the LSA (LSA communities) are: Vanderhoof; Fraser Lake; LDN reserves (\Kluskus 1, \Tatelkus Lake 28, \Sundayman's Meadow 3); NFN reserves (\Euchinico Creek 17, \Trout Lake, Alex 16, \Nazco 20); SFN reserves (Stony Creek 1, \Laketown 3); NWFN reserves (Nautley [Fort Fraser] 1, \Seaspunkut 4); and StFN Reserve (Stellaquo 1).

-The Regional Study Area (RSA; Figure 2-1) represents the area indirect impacts may be experienced as a result of Project employment and goods and services procurement.
-The RSA overlaps the traditional territories of Indigenous nations in the LSA as well as the Nak'azdli Nation, Takla First Nation, Tl'azt'en First Nation, Binche Whut'en First Nation, Burns Lake Nation, Lake Babine Nation, Yekooche First Nation, and Wet'suwet'en First Nation.
-Communities likely to experience direct and indirect socio-economic effects include Vanderhoof, Prince George, Fraser Lake, Burns Lake, Fort St James, and Quesnel, and the Indigenous communities of UFN, LDN, StFN, SFN, NWFN and NFN.
-Additional communities may be identified and included in the CEMMP should the Project effects extend to other communities.
-Socio-economic impact monitoring, input from the CLC and the Feedback Mechanism will confirm help inform the scope of this Plan.
+The Regional Study Area (RSA; Figure 2-1) considered in this CEMMP, similarly to the RSA in the Project's Application, represents the area where indirect social or economic impacts may be experienced as a result of Project employment and goods and services procurement.
+The RSA overlaps with the traditional territories of Indigenous nations in the LSA as well as the Nak'azdli Nation, Takla First Nation, Tl'azt'en First Nation, Binche Whut'en First Nation, Burns Lake Nation, Lake Babine Nation, and Wet'suwet'en First Nation.
+Communities likely to experience direct and indirect social or economic effects include Prince George, Burns Lake, Fort St James, and Quesnel, and the Indigenous communities of UFN, as well as those of LDN, StFN, SFN, NWFN and NFN that are not located in the LSA.